bashbug/tango-scene-reconstructor/README.md

 - For a given point of a point cloud all corresponding points are estimated by searching each kdTree its nearest neighbor.

 ***Pose optimization***
-- Create a pose graph with tango and loop closure poses.
+- Create a pose graph with Tango VIO and loop closure poses.
 Each pose has surface correspondences as spatial constraints.
 - Optimize graph with g2o (CSparse linear solver with Levenberg-Marquardt method) by minimizing the distances between the spatial constraints.

 **Store Point Clouds**